connectrpc/connect-swift/README.md

 make swift-example
 ```

-## Run Connect cross tests & test service
+## Run Connect crosstests & test service

-The test service is used by the client cross tests.
+The test service is used by the client crosstests.
 To run it locally **without requiring a TLS certificate**:

 ```sh